RohanAdwankar/share-df/README.md

-## Instantly Modify Dataframes With Web Interface From Anywhere
+## Instantly Share and Modify Dataframes With a Web Interface From Anywhere with One Line

 https://github.com/user-attachments/assets/fd8e9ea4-b0d5-4d61-abfc-cd584ba7af44